Edward Siegel’s guide to Architecture+Design in New York City.

 For an easy stay in New York city, what one should look for in terms of the accommodation/hotel?

 Edward Siegel: I prefer to stay in small hotels that are located in residential neighborhoods.
 That way you get a better understanding of what it’s like to live in New York or any city for that matter.
-Tourist destinations in New York are spread around, but due to an expansive mass transit system, they are easy to get to from almost any residential neighborhood.
+Tourist destinations in New York have spread around, but due to an expansive mass transit system, they are easy to get to from almost any residential neighborhood.

 In which direction architecture is going today?
 Are you following the trends?

 Edward Siegel: Today’s architectural trends include sustainability, resiliency, minimalism and gratuitous form making along with the ubiquitous “floating box” (thanks to Le Corbusier’s Villa).
-Sustainability and resiliency has always been part of our practice and will continue to be.
+Sustainability and resiliency have always been part of our practice and will continue to be.
 Our projects derive their aesthetic from our client’s requirements, the region they are built in and the opportunities and constraints of their sites.
-Of course, our extensive education, broad experience and refined taste contribute to our projects’ overall successes as well.
+Of course, our extensive education, broad experience, and refined taste contribute to our projects’ overall successes as well.

 When you hear “Mixed Media”, what comes to your mind?

 Edward Siegel: These days it has a double meaning.
-In art it’s about using multiple media in one art piece.
+In art, it’s about using multiple media in one art piece.
 But more recently it refers to the burgeoning use of multiple Internet media outlets in addition to the older conventional ones (TV, magazines, etc.).

 What do you consider to be your biggest professional achievement so far?

 Edward Siegel: My favorite project thus far was a 35,000 square foot recreational facility for a private estate in Bedford, NY.
 It included an indoor tennis court, pool, two bowling alleys, a gym, media room, ping pong room, billiards room, steam room, sauna, massage room and a wine cellar.
-It’s rare to get the opportunity to design this kind of facility at such a high quality standard for a client with extraordinary taste.
+It’s rare to get the opportunity to design this kind of facility at such a high-quality standard for a client with extraordinary taste.
 We’ve done several projects for the same client, and it’s his favorite.